Song for Marion

-A marvellously insightful portrait of male emotional reticence lurks within an otherwise doggedly conventional feelgood drama.
-Writer-director Paul Andrew Williams puts two cash-strapped pensioners at the heart of this film, and it proves one of his smartest moves.
+A marvellously insightful portrait of male emotional reticence lurks within an otherwise doggedly conventional feelgood drama in this change of pace for writer-director Paul Andrew Williams (‘London to Brighton’, ‘Cherry Tree Lane’).
+He puts two cash-strapped pensioners at the heart of this film, and it proves one of his smartest moves.
 It allows a first-ever on-screen pairing for actors Terence Stamp and Vanessa Redgrave, and it puts genuine mortality at stake when illness jeopardises her role in a community choir for senior citizens.
 Redgrave is affectingly bright and breezy as the lively granny determined to make it to a national choral competition, while Stamp digs in as the grumpy other half who’s scornful of her activities.
 He’s not one for joining in anything.

 Cast and crew